usp17/react-live-streaming/README.md

-# React Live Streaming with VideoSDK
+# React Live Streaming with Video SDK

 ## 4 Steps to Build React Interactive Live Streaming App using Video SDK
 ### Tools for building an Interactive Live Streaming App